smgood/CubeWebsite/README.md

 # Cubism
 - Cubism is an easy to use, open source javascript library.
-It allows for the creation of full-screen, 3D scrolling websites, where each page is composed of cubes.
+Use it to create full-screen, 3D scrolling websites, composed entirely of cubes!
 - Demo: http://smgoodrich.com/CubeWebsiteV2/

 # To Do